 It’s hard to find a dish that is anything less than fantastic at George & The Dragon!
 Although dressed up as a comfy old-school British pub, this

 serves way more than your average pub fare and their menu is quite diverse; alongside their excellent burgers and killer fried green beans (not to mention a to-die-for cheesy bacon onion dip), you will also find a super delicious Bahn Mi sandwich, awesome salads named after British Queens, and the famous Asian Hangover… it’s five-spice pork over Jasmine rice with garlic green beans and a fried egg.
 Your tastebuds will explode with just one bite.

 George and the Dragon, 813 W 50th St, Minneapolis, MN 55419, USA

 They also have an impressive beer list with some unique brews and special nitros, but one of the standout drinks is actually their homemade ginger ale!
 To top it all off, their prices are reasonable, especially for the quality of food you receive.
 Call ahead if you can, it can get quite busy at peak hours!

 7. The Bad Waitress

-It’s hard to beat breakfast served all day, and nobody does breakfast than a good old fashioned diner.
-The various Scramblers are awesome, the pancakes and Cinnamon Apple French Toast are super tasty.
-There are plenty of vegetarian and vegan options and the restaurant uses organic and locally-sourced ingredients to craft their dishes.
-Definitely don’t miss the “cawfee”… it’s simply divine (and bottomless!)
+It’s hard to beat breakfast served all day, and nobody does breakfast better than a good old-fashioned diner.
+The various Scramblers are awesome, and both the pancakes and Cinnamon Apple French Toast are super tasty.
+There are plenty of vegetarian and vegan options and the restaurant uses organic and locally-sourced ingredients to craft its dishes.
+Definitely don’t miss the "cawfee"… it’s simply divine (and bottomless!)